 Indeed, with its medieval cities, fascinating museums, gorgeous vineyards, and charming villas, Tuscany remains famous as a travel destination par excellence.
-For families who love combining travel fun with educational opportunities, it doesn’t get much better than a trip to the region.
+For families who love combining travel fun with historical cities and educational opportunities, it doesn’t get much better than a trip to this northern region of Italy.

-Here are just 10 great sites to visit with the whole family in Tuscany, and why a trip here can create memories for a lifetime.
+Here are just ten great sites to visit with the whole family in Tuscany, and why a trip here can create memories for a lifetime.

 1. Uffizi Gallery, Florence